KHB1698/khb1698.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">

-[**DyCrowd: Towards Dynamic Crowd Reconstruction from a Large-scene Video**](https://arxiv.org/abs/2508.12644v1)
+[**DyCrowd: Towards Dynamic Crowd Reconstruction from a Large-scene Video**](https://arxiv.org/abs/2508.12644v1) Hao Wen\*, **Hongbo Kang\***, Jian Ma, Jing Huang, Yuanwang Yang, Haozhe Lin, Yu-Kun Lai, Kun Li✉️

-Hao Wen\*, **Hongbo Kang\***, Jian Ma, Jing Huang, Yuanwang Yang, Haozhe Lin, Yu-Kun Lai, Kun Li✉️
+**Abstract:** 3D reconstruction of dynamic crowds in large scenes has become increasingly important for applications such as city surveillance and crowd analysis.
+However, current works attempt to reconstruct 3D crowds from a static image, causing a lack of temporal consistency and inability to alleviate the typical impact caused by occlusions.
+In this paper, we propose DyCrowd, the first framework for spatio-temporally consistent 3D reconstruction of hundreds of individuals' poses, positions and shapes from a large-scene video.

 IEEE Transactions on Pattern Analysis and Machine Intelligence, 2025